 - Article demonstrating ring maps to depict multiple county attributes in a configural-type multivariate symbol.

-Discuss these maps, or other examples you know of, in the Lesson 5 discussion forum in ANGEL.
+Discuss these maps, or other examples you know of, in the Lesson 5 discussion forum in Canvas.

 If you are interested in investigating this subject further, I recommend the following: